ansys/pydpf-core/docs/source/getting_started/install.rst

 Installation
 ************

-PIP installation
+``pip`` installation
 ----------------

+`pip <https://pypi.org/project/pip/>` is the package installer for Python.

-To use PyDPF-Core with Ansys 2021 R2 or later, install the latest version of PyDPF-Core with:
+To use PyDPF-Core with Ansys 2021 R2 or later, install the latest version with:

 .. code::

    pip install ansys-dpf-core

-To use PyDPF-Core with Ansys 2021 R1, install PyDPF-Core version 0.30 with:
+To use PyDPF-Core with Ansys 2021 R1, install version 0.30 with:

 .. code::